Senior Lecturer, Fine Arts

 • BA Critical Studies in Fine & Performing Arts, Simon Fraser University, Canada

-Currently a Senior Lecturer in the MA Fine Arts programme at the McNally School of Fine Arts in LASALLE College of the Arts, Adeline has been the driving force in advocating interdisciplinary rigour in contemporary research practice in both postgraduate and undergraduate studies at the College.
-She was instrumental in developing curricula that were sensitive to art history, theory and studio practice for the validation processes for Open University, and Goldsmiths.
+Since 2001, Adeline has been the driving force in advocating interdisciplinary rigour in contemporary research practice in both postgraduate and undergraduate studies in the McNally School of Fine Arts at LASALLE.
+She was instrumental in developing curricula that were sensitive to art history, theory, film and studio practice for the validation processes for Open University, and Goldsmiths.